SebShowcases/Scripts/README.md

 ## Script

-A set of handy scripts designed specifically for LX63 environments.
-📌 Key Features
+A set of handy scripts designed specifically for LX63 📌 Key Features

     Lightweight and efficient utilities